AIToivanen/Clinidata/README.md

    - the user can log in/out to the created account
    - a logged in user may view listings of patients, diagnoses and samples
    - a logged in user can add items to each listing
-   - each patient, diagnosis and sample has an details page accessible by clicking a link in the listing
+   - each patient, diagnosis and sample has an details page accessible by clicking a link in the listing (not much content for diagnoses and samples)
-   - each entry in the listings can be edited and deleted (editing broken as of now due to an unknown bug)
+   - each entry in the listings can be edited and deleted
-   - each patient details page contains the patient's diagnoses and samples (broken, work in progress)
+   - each patient details page contains the patient's diagnoses and samples

-The functions (try) to implement the requirements for the submission 2.
+The functions (try to) implement the requirements for the submission 2.
 Namely the patient details page implements a search for diagnoses and samples with the same patient id key.